dtlemon/connect-four/readme.md

 selected difficulty level.
 We always allow the user to go first rather than the agent.

-The user can select easy, intermeidate, hard or expert difficulty.
+The user can select easy, intermeidate, or expert difficulty.

 For the easy difficulty level, the agent with make completely random moves.
 At the intermediate difficulty level, the agent takes a hueristic appraoch to